agsb/f2u/README.md

     ;
     ; WARNING: this inner still only works for program memory (flash) ;
-    ; does nothing and mark as primitive
     _LAST:
-      nop
-      nop
+      ; does nothing and mark as primitive nop

     _EXIT:
       ; pull ip from rsp
      rsp_pull ip_low, ip_high

     _NEXT:
       ; load w with contents of cell at ip and auto increments ip lpm wrk_low, Z+
      lpm wrk_high, Z+

-    _EXEC:
       ; if zero then is a exec
-     mov r0, r25
-     or  r0, r24
+     cp r25, r24
+     brbs 1, _EXEC

-     brbc 1, _ENTER
+    _ENTER
-    ; jump to
-     ijmp

-    _ENTER:
       ; else is a reference
       ; push ip into rsp
      rsp_push ip_low, ip_high
      movw ip_low, wrk_low
-     rjmp _NEXT
+     rjmp _NEXT brbc 1,

+    _EXEC
+      ; jump to
+     ijmp

 ; the dicionary, inside PFA